 - For more recipes featuring easy Rhodes Bake N Serv...

-- Pineapple slices Canned pineapple slices works wonderfully for this!
+- Pineapple slices.
+Canned pineapple slices work wonderfully for this!
 Set the pineapple on a plate lined with paper towels for a few minutes before using them.
 This helps keep the buns from getting soggy.

-- Ham If you are getting your ham sliced from the deli, about ⅛ to ¼ inch thick slices is about perfect to fold over a couple of times for each bun.
+- Ham.
+If you are getting deli ham, about ⅛ to ¼ inch thick slices is about perfect to fold over a couple of times for each bun.
 Shaved ham that comes pre-packaged also works great, too.
 Leftover ham works wonderfully in these sliders!

-- Cheese I recommend Swiss cheese but feel free to use your favorite sliced cheese.
-Smoked Gouda or Provolone would be excellent.
+- Cheese.
+I recommend Swiss cheese but feel free to use your favorite sliced cheese.
+Smoked Gouda, cheddar, or Provolone would be excellent.

-- Maple syrup Sweetening the pour over sauce with maple syrup adds just the right touch of sweet and comfort for this dish.
+- Maple syrup.
+Sweetening the pour-over sauce with maple syrup adds just the right touch of sweetness and comfort to this dish.
 If you don't have real maple syrup sub out a teaspoon of brown sugar, instead.

-- Butter You absolutely need the butter to create the warm, gooey, and flavorful sliders.
-The butter mixes with the pineapples, maple syrup, and mustard for the perfect sandwich!
+- Butter.
+You absolutely need the butter to create warm, gooey, and flavorful sliders.
+The butter mixes with pineapples, maple syrup, and mustard for the perfect sandwich!
 Be sure to use unsalted butter.

 How to Make Hawaiian Ham & Cheese Sliders: